RepoScope: Leveraging Call Chain-Aware Multi-View Context for Repository-Level Code Generation

 Considering the limited input token length of LLMs, we need to allocate the input budget reasonably across the four types of context.
 To achieve this, we propose a two-stage iterative prompt construction strategy.
 Its basic idea aligns with the dynamic context allocation strategy \cite{shrivastava2023repository} but is more extensible.
 In short, each type of context is first allocated an equal token budget, after which each type ``claims'' any remaining tokens from the others according to a fixed priority order.
 Specifically, given a maximum input length $\ell$ (after subtracting the length occupied by the task description and instructions) and $N$ types of context $C_1, \ldots, C_N$, our strategy proceeds as follows:

-\textbf{Stage 1: Pre-allocation.} We first allocate a uniform budget of $\bar{\ell} = \left\lfloor \frac{\ell}{N} \right\rfloor$ to each context type $C_i$.
+\textbf{Stage 1: Pre-allocation.} We first allocate a uniform budget of $\bar{\ell} = \left\lfloor \frac{\ell}{N} \right\rfloor$ to each context type $C_i$ {to balance the inclusion of different types of context.
+This averaged initialization strategy has been proven optimal in our preliminary experiments}.
 Then, $C_i$ fills $\bar{\ell}$ tokens with its context units according to its internal ranking strategy.
 If the shortest unit exceeds $\bar{\ell}$, the corresponding prompt is set to empty.
 Let $\ell_i$ denote the actual number of tokens used by $C_i$ after this step.

 \textbf{Stage 2: Re-allocation.} Through preliminary experiments, we determined a fixed priority order over context types $C_{t_1}, \ldots, C_{t_N}$.
 For each context $C_{t_i}$ in order $i = 1, \ldots, N$, \ding{172} we allocate $\ell - \sum_{1 \leq j \leq N \land j \neq i} \ell_{t_j}$ tokens, allowing $C_{t_i}$ to claim remaining space of other contexts; \ding{173} similar to the first stage, $C_{t_i}$ refills the updated length with its context units; \ding{174} we then update $\ell_{t_i}$ accordingly.